Bubobubobubobubo/shrimp/docs/content/configuration/configuration_tour.md

 ## Editor

-This section is used to configure the REPL (Read, Eval, Print, Loop) settings in #baston.
+This section is used to configure the REPL (Read, Eval, Print, Loop) settings in #shrimp.

 ```json title="config.json"
 "editor": {